Reading Time: 10 minutes

 As your company expands globally, you’ll benefit from bringing international employees on board.
 Hiring global employees offers many advantages for your business, including keen insights into the local culture and useful in-country business connections.

-Your company will need to meet several criteria before employing international workers abroad, and the requirements can often be complex.
+Your company will need to meet several criteria before employing international employees abroad, and the requirements can often be complex.
 That’s why we’ve created this guide to help you learn more about how to hire international employees.

 Subsidiaries vs. EOR partnerships